preettheman/Dev-Kit/README.md

-# 🚀 DevKit: The Ultimate Developer Cheat Sheet Collection
+# 🚀 Dev-Kit: The Ultimate Developer Cheat Sheet Collection

 Welcome to DevKit!
 This repository is your comprehensive, open-source collection of essential cheat sheets for Data Science, Software Engineering, and beyond.
 Explore the sections below to find what you need.